-ADMM 1125 US Healthcare Systems (3 credits) This course is a study of the historical development of the health care delivery system.
-The student is given an opportunity to learn about the role of the health information professional and how this role is integrated into the health care delivery system.
+ADMM 1125 US Healthcare Systems (3 credits) This course is a study of the historical development of the health

 ADMM 1140 Medical Billing/Insurance (3 credits) Medical insurance plays an important role in the financial wellbeing of every healthcare business.
 This course is designed to emphasize the revenue cycle - ten steps that clearly identify all the components needed to successfully manage the medical insurance claims process.
 The cycle shows how administrative medical professionals "follow the money".
 This course covers both outpatient physician and inpatient/outpatient hospital situations.